(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Are you feeding your dog natural treats and snacks?
 It makes a big difference in terms of nutritious value between all natural dog treats and treats that contain harmful ingredients.

-Like dog foods, therefore, we should be mindful while shopping for treats for our dogs.
-We need to read the label carefully and be able to identify ingredients
+Like dog foods, we should be mindful while shopping for treats for our dogs.
+We need to read the label carefully and be able to identify ingredients that are harmful.

-substances used for these purposes are safe.
+Unfortunately, not all substances and ingredients used in dog treats are safe.
 Therefore, it is important that you read the label carefully before you put that bag of treats in your shopping cart.

 As a general rule of thumb, avoid at all costs dog treats if any one of these ingredients are listed as the first 3 ingredients:

 As you may know, too much sugar can cause a dog to develop health problems (e.g. weight gain, high blood sugar levels, insulin resistance, diabetes - to name just a few).

 Therefore, avoid any treats that list sugar sources such as corn syrup, dextrose, sucrose, or fructose as one of their top 3 ingredients.